RudraSharma93Microsoft/aaz/Commands/support/no-subscription/tickets/readme.md

 : Creates a new support ticket for Billing, Subscription Management, and Technical issues for no subscription.

 - [list](/Commands/support/no-subscription/tickets/_list.md)
-: List all the support tickets. <br/><br/>You can also filter the support tickets by <i>Status</i>, <i>CreatedDate</i>, , <i>ServiceId</i>, and <i>ProblemClassificationId</i> using the $filter parameter.
+: List all the support tickets. <br/><br/>You can also filter the support tickets by <i>Status</i>, <i>CreatedDate</i>, <i>ServiceId</i>, and <i>ProblemClassificationId</i> using the $filter parameter.
 Output will be a paged result with <i>nextLink</i>, using which you can retrieve the next set of support tickets. <br/><br/>Support ticket data is available for 18 months after ticket creation.
 If a ticket was created more than 18 months ago, a request for data might cause an error.
+Default is CreatedDate >= one week.

 - [show](/Commands/support/no-subscription/tickets/_show.md)
 : Get details for a specific support ticket.
 Support ticket data is available for 18 months after ticket creation.
 If a ticket was created more than 18 months ago, a request for data might cause an error.